 Now – Jon Walmsley

 Like the character he played, Jon Walmsley had a love for music in real life.
-He played with British rock group The Ravers and has worked alongside industry icons including Brian Setzer.
+He played with the British rock group The Ravers and has worked alongside industry icons including Brian Setzer.
 Of course, he also never left his roots behind and has participated in several Waltons reunions.

 Did we mention Jason Walton isn’t the only character he’s famous for playing?
-In 1977 he was the voice Christopher Robin in The Many Adventures of Winnie the Pooh.
+In 1977 he was the voice of Christopher Robin in The Many Adventures of Winnie the Pooh.
 The film was comprised of several Pooh animated shorts.

 Then – Mary Beth McDonough